-Just FACT is a 5 year partnership programme led by Women’s Environmental Network (Wen) with research from Platform London.
-It is made up of a network of people and projects in Tower Hamlets, and is funded by The National Lottery Community Fund (TNLCF)’s Climate Action Fund.
+Just FACT was a 5 year partnership programme led by Women’s Environmental Network (Wen) with research from Platform London.
+It was made up of a network of people and projects in Tower Hamlets, and was funded by The National Lottery Community Fund (TNLCF)’s Climate Action Fund.

 The Partnership

-The sites for 3 of the projects; Limborough Hub (Wen), the Teviot Centre (Leaders in Community), R Urban Poplar (Public Works) are provided by Poplar HARCA.
+The sites for 3 of the projects; Limborough Hub (Wen), the Teviot Centre (Leaders in Community), R Urban Poplar (Public Works) are provided by Poplar HARC

 The Blueprint Architects

-This group brings together a wider network of community leaders, organisations, activists and residents who are engaged in the food system of Tower Hamlet.
-The group is coordinated by Platform London, who leads on the research for the programme, making sure Just FACT stays informed by, accountable and responsive to those most affected by food injustices in the borough.
+This group brought together a wider network of community organisers and activists engaged in the food system of Tower Hamlet.
+The group was coordinated by Platform London, who led on the research for the programme.

 Tower Hamlets Food Partnership

-Just FACT grew out of the Tower Hamlets Food Partnership (THFP), a placed-based partnership consisting of 230+ members representing a wide range of cross-sector organisations including grassroots organisations, local charities, faith-based groups, NHS bodies, schools, housing associations, academic institutions, trade unions, and the Council – whose aim is to transform our local food system so that sustainable, good food is available to all.
+Just FACT grew out of the Tower Hamlets Food Partnership (THFP), a placed-based partnership, now consisting of 299 members representing a wide range of cross-sector organisations including grassroots organisations, local charities, faith-based groups, NHS bodies, schools, housing associations, academic institutions, trade unions, and the Council.
+The aim of THFP is to transform our local food system so that sustainable, good food is available to all.

 Our Vision

-Our overall programme vision is to create an environmentally sustainable and socially just food system in Tower Hamlets.
+Our overall programme vision was to create an environmentally sustainable and socially just food system in Tower Hamlets.

-In other words, we want to see a food and land system that gives people the right to healthy, culturally appropriate food produced through socially just and ecologically sound methods.
+In other words, a food and land system that gives people the right to healthy, culturally appropriate food produced through socially just and ecologically sound methods.

 OUR AIMS